Sidecar Racers

-Sidecar Racers is a 1975 Australian film about an Australian motorcycle rider (John Clayton) who teams up with an American surfer (Ben Murphy) to take part in a motorcycle racing tournament.
+Sidecar Racers is a 1975 Australian drama film about an Australian motorcycle rider (John Clayton) who teams up with an American surfer (Ben Murphy) to take part in a motorcycle racing tournament.

 Plot

 Jeff Rayburn, an American surfer visiting Australia, gets involved in the world of sidecar motorcycle racing.
 He becomes friends with Dave Ferguson and the two of them form a champion team.